Secrets Management

 Supported Secret Engines

-At this time, StrongDM supports the following types of secret engines for credential management: Active Directory (AD) and Key Value (KV).
+StrongDM supports the following types of secret engines for Secrets Management:

 Note that all secret engine types require a backing secret store.